radius-project/radius/schemas/openapi-vs-json-schema.md

 ### How do we use it?

 Take a look at `/pkg/radrp/schemas`.
 Our plan is:
-[x] To validate JSON seen by the RP
+* To validate JSON seen by the RP
-[ ] To validate JSON in the K8s webhook
+* [#597](https://github.com/Azure/radius/issues/597) To validate JSON in the K8s webhook
-[ ] To validate JSON in the rad-bicep compiler
+* [#886](https://github.com/Azure/radius/issues/886) To validate JSON in the rad-bicep compiler

 # Similarity between Open API v2 and JSON Schema Draft 4